bager-project/bager-parser/DOCUMENTATION.md

     position_path = "none" # if you want to override position from the file depth = [100, 50] # depth of extracted polygons
-    hole = true # are extracted polygons place to dig or dump soil
+    hole = true # are extracted polygons place to dig or dump soil debug = false # turn debug mode on grid_size = 25 # spacing between two lines in a grid (excluding breakpoints) min_spacing = 10.0 # minimum spacing between two lines in a grid (used when they are too many breakpoints, e.g. curved segments of a polygon)
 ```

-As you see, amongst polygons from the same file, they share certain properties (e.g. `hole` property).
+As you see, polygons from the same file share certain properties (e.g. `hole` property).

 ## position.toml
 Currently only GPS coordinates are supported.
 Therefore, everything has to be under `[gps]` table.
 Position defining is done by creating an array of arrays of arrays.